PSI-Soft/PSI-Soft/README.md

 Here are some places you can visit me at:

-Neocites page: therealmofabsurdity.neocities.org
+-Neocites page: therealmofabsurdity.neocities.org

-Itch page: psisoft.itch.io
+-Itch page: psisoft.itch.io

 And you can contact me here:

-Twitter: @PSI_Boredom
+-Twitter: @PSI_Boredom

-Discord: PSI#4402
+-Discord: PSI#4402